morningconsult/docker-credential-vault-login/README.md

 - **Only the `auto_auth`, and `vault` stanzas are honored**.
 Of the various top-level elements that can be included in the file (e.g. `pid_file`, `exit_after_auth`, `auto_auth`, `vault`, `cache`, `listener`, etc.), only the `auto_auth` and `vault` stanzas are needed.
 All other stanzas will be ignored.
 The `vault` stanza is optional.
 The [Vault environment variables](https://www.vaultproject.io/docs/commands/#environment-variables) can be used in instead of the `vault` stanza.
 - **Sinks are optional**.
 Sinks are used for storing tokens for reuse later, avoiding the need to reauthenticate.
 They are optional.
 To add a sink, include it in the `auto_auth.sink` stanza.
 Any number of sinks may be used.
 - **`token` authentication method**.
 In addition to the [authentication methods](https://www.vaultproject.io/docs/agent/autoauth/methods/index.html) supported by the Vault agent (e.g. `aws`, `gcp`, `alicloud`, etc.), a `token` method is also supported which allows you to bypass authentication by manually providing a valid Vault client token.
 See the [Token Authentication](#token-authentication) section for more information
 - **Docker credentials secret**.
-The path to the secret where you keep your Docker credentials in Vault (see the [Prerequisites](#prerequisites) section for what this secret should look like) must be specified either in the configuration file or by an environment variable.
+The path to the secret where you keep your Docker credentials in Vault (see the [Prerequisites](#prerequisites) section for what this secret should look like) must be specified in the configuration file.
 See the [Secret Path](#secret-path) section for how to specify the secret.
 - **Diffie-Hellman private key**.
 As mentioned in [sink](https://www.vaultproject.io/docs/agent/autoauth/index.html#configuration-sinks-) section the Vault agent documentation, a Diffie-Hellman public key must be provided if you wish to encrypt tokens.
 However, in order to decrypt those tokens for future use, you must also provide the Diffie-Hellman private key either in the configuration file or by an environment variable (see the [Diffie-Hellman Private Key](#diffie-hellman-private-key) section).

 #### Example